-The instant noodle dish from Parasite is taking the internet and the world by storm!
-Ram-Don (more traditionally known as jjapaguri) gets an elevated twist with seared cubes of steak.
-This recipe is super easy to make, and crazy delicious!
+The instant noodle dish from the Oscar-winning film Parasite is quick and easy to make, super delicious, and only requires a few ingredients!
+Ram-Don or Ramdon (more traditionally known as Korean jjapaguri) gets an elevated twist with seared cubes of steak.

-The South Korean film Parasite has made history by being the first foreign language film to win the Academy Award for Best Motion Picture.
+The South Korean film Parasite made history by being the first foreign language film to win the Academy Award for Best Motion Picture.
 It also took home the coveted awards for Best Original Screenplay, Best Director, and Best International Feature Film.
-If you hadn’t heard of the film prior to award season, I’m guessing you have by now.
-I highly recommend you see this film immediately, if not sooner!

 Ram-don is a very quick-cooking dish!
 Start out by bringing 4 cups of water to a boil in a large saucepan or medium pot.
 Open both packages of Chapagetti and Neoguri.